 While steaming keeps ingredients light and healthy, the right seasonings can take the dish to the next level.
 Here are a few essential flavor boosters:

-Garlic and ginger – Classic aromatics that add warmth and depth.
+- Garlic and ginger – Classic aromatics that add warmth and depth.

-Soy sauce or tamari – A touch of umami without overwhelming the dish.
+- Soy sauce or tamari – A touch of umami without overwhelming the dish.

-Sesame oil – A drizzle after steaming enhances flavor without adding excess fat.
+- Sesame oil – A drizzle after steaming enhances flavor without adding excess fat.

-Lemon juice or rice vinegar – Brightens the dish with a subtle tang.
+- Lemon juice or rice vinegar – Brightens the dish with a subtle tang.

-Fresh herbs (cilantro, parsley, or green onions) – Adds freshness and a pop of color.
+- Fresh herbs (cilantro, parsley, or green onions) – Adds freshness and a pop of color.

 To infuse more flavor into the chicken, consider marinating it for at least 30 minutes before steaming.
 A simple marinade of soy sauce, ginger, and garlic works wonders.

-4. Optional Additions: Customizing the Dish
+4. Optional Additions: Customizing Steamed chicken with vegetables

 This recipe is highly adaptable, allowing you to mix and match ingredients based on your preferences.
 Consider adding:

-Tofu – A plant-based protein option that absorbs flavors beautifully.
+- Tofu – A plant-based protein option that absorbs flavors beautifully.

-Quinoa or brown rice – A hearty, nutritious side that pairs well with the dish.
+- Quinoa or brown rice – A hearty, nutritious side that pairs well with the dish.

 Choosing the right ingredients is key to making steamed chicken with vegetables both delicious and nutritious.
 Fresh, high-quality chicken and vibrant vegetables will ensure a meal that is full of flavor and health benefits.
 In the next section, we’ll walk through the step-by-step process to bring this dish to life effortlessly.